wso2/docs-choreo-dev/en/docs/get-started/quick-start-guide.md

     | **Build Preset**      | Click **Ballerina** because you are creating the REST API from a [Ballerina](https://ballerina.io/) project and Choreo needs to run a Ballerina build to build it.|
     | **Path**              | **`reading-list-service`**                    |

-9. Click **Create** to initialize a REST API with the implementation from your GitHub repository.
+10. Click **Create** to initialize a REST API with the implementation from your GitHub repository.

-The REST API opens on a separate page where you can see its overview.
+The Service opens on a separate page where you can see its overview.

-###  Step 1.2: Deploy the REST API
+###  Step 1.2: Deploy a REST API Endpoint

-For the REST API to be invokable, you need to deploy it.
-To deploy the REST API, follow the steps given below:
+For the service to be invokable, you need to create a REST API endpoint and deploy it.
+To do that, follow the steps given below:

 1. Navigate to the Choreo Console.
 You will be viewing an overview of the `readingList` REST API.

-2. In the left pane, click **Deploy**, and then click **Configure & Deploy**.
+2. In the left pane, click **Deploy**, and then click **Deploy Manually**.

+3. In the **Configure & Deploy** pane you can see there is an REST endpoint generated and waiting to be deployed.
+Click **Deploy**.

     !!! info
-        Automatic deployment is enabled for the REST API by default.
-You are required to carry out only the first deployment manually.<br/><br/> When automatic deployment is enabled, your REST API is automatically deployed every time you push a commit to the GitHub repository in which its implementation resides.
-You can disable automatic deployment if required.

-3. In the **Configure & Deploy** pane, click **Deploy** without entering a sandbox endpoint.

-    !!! info
-        In this example, you are testing the REST API only in the Choreo Console and not in a sandbox environment.
-Therefore, you do not need to enter a sandbox endpoint.
+        In this example, we are deploying a Ballerina service as a REST API.
+Therefore, the REST endpoint is generated automatically.
+If you are deploying a non Ballerina service you will have to manually add the REST endpoint.
+Make to set the endpoint's visibility to **Public**.

-    This deploys the API to the development environment.
+    This deploys the service with the REST API endpoint to the development environment.

-### Step 1.3: Test the REST API
+### Step 1.3: Test the Service

 Let's test the `readingList` REST API via Choreo's Open API Console by following the steps given below:

-1. Click **Test** in the left pane, and be sure that you are in the **OpenAPI Console** view.
-If not, click **OpenAPI Console** in the left pane.
+1. Click **Test** in the left pane, and be sure that you are in the **Console** view.
+If not, click **Console** in the left pane.

+2. Select the environment you deployed the service to from the **Environment** drop-down list.

+3. You can see the available public endpoints in the **Pubic Endpoint** dropdown.
+Select the endpoint you deployed the service to.

 2. Expand the **POST** method and click **Try it out**.